JithinKasthuri/netflix-gpt/README.md

 1. Sign In/Sign Up Page
 2. Form Validation with `useRef`
-3. Deploying app in Firebase
+3. Authentication with firebase & deployment in firebase
+4. TMDB APIs to get movie details

 ## `useRef` vs `useState`